MQTTCool/hello-iot-world-html-example/README.md

 ```js
   mqttClient = mqttExtenderSession.createClient('mosquitto');
 ```
-and change it by replacing **mosquitto** with new alias mapping the MQTT broker you are going to use.
+and change it by replacing **mosquitto** with new alias that maps the MQTT broker you are going to use.

 ## Launch